 College Choice Score: 71.9

 Average Tuition: $4,180

 To mention Yale is to imagine history, tradition, excellence, and beauty.
-In 1701 the charter was granted for a school “wherein Youth may be instructed in the Arts and Sciences (and) through the blessing of Almighty God may be fitted for public employment both in Church and Civil State.”
-As the third oldest institution of higher learning, this Ivy-league powerhouse offers myriads of options for its 12,000 students.
+In 1701 the charter was granted for Yale, making it one of the country’s oldest school.
+Indeed, as the third oldest institution of higher learning, this Ivy-league powerhouse offers myriads of options for its 12,000 students.

 Yale offers a Master of Public Health, Advanced Professional MPH, Accelerated MBA/MPH in Health Care Management, a Five-Year BA-BS/MPH, and 10 joint degree programs from business, to forestry, to nursing and more.
 The traditional MPH is a two-year program that includes core coursework, a summer internship, and a Master’s thesis.
-There are seven concentrations available.
-The Advanced Professional MPH Program is for those already in the public health field seeking professional development and career advancement.
-The innovative and first-of-its-kind Accelerated MBA/MPH in Health Care Management is a 22-month program with an international internship preparing individuals to take up leadership in global health care.
-Admission requirements include a bachelor’s degree, letters of recommendation, CV or resume, GRE or MCAT score (and others depending), and a statement of purpose.
+There are seven concentrations available:

 University of Pittsburgh